darevalopbs/lights-out-assignment/README.md

 Please implement the following "Lights-Out" game.

 ## Instructions
-Implement the specified project in an environment of your choice.
+Implement the specified project in WPF/XAML.
 Create a new GitHub repository which will contain your completed assignment.
 **Please do not fork this repository!**